multiversx/mx-docs/docs/developers/mandos-reference/overview.md

 ## **Test file extension**

 Mandos scenario files should end in `.scen.json`, where "scen" comes from "scenario".
-The framework uses thie double extension to identify tests to attempt running.
+The framework uses the double extension to identify tests to attempt running.
 Any other extension will be ignored.

 On a side note, there is also an older format that is now deprecated, where test file names end in `.test.json`, but you shouldn't worry about it.